2020 Creative Residences

 The Indigenous Friendship Centre (IFC) in Sault Ste.
 Marie was incorporated in 1972 as a not-for-profit corporation for Urban lndigenous people.
 The Friendship Centre Movement (FCM) is the country’s most significant off-reserve Indigenous service delivery infrastructure.

 Community members from the Sault Ste Marie Indigenous Friendship Centre (IFC) have been busy all summer to create traditional Ribbon Shirts and Skirts.
 The makers of each new piece will model their creation at the Art Gallery of Algoma in a photo shoot with Kevanna Studios.
-Photos will be released alongside an article about the project, with interviews from the IFC Director, Cathy Syrette, and Cultural Coordinator, Dallas Abitong.
+Photos will be released on October 14 alongside an article about the project, with interviews from the IFC Director, Cathy Syrette, and Cultural Coordinator, Dallas Abitong.

 The Whitby Historical Society is an organization actively dedicated to the preservation of history and heritage by providing a variety of community outreach and educational programs.
 In an agreement with the Town of Whitby, the Whitby Historical Society also operates the Lynde House Museum, sustaining an extensive collection of historical artifacts, and acts as an archive for both the written and pictorial history of Whitby and Southern Ontario.